Image

 Evaluation of the MuSICCA for Measuring Awareness

-Testing MuSICCA tool to assess awareness levels.
+Testing MuSICCA tool for assessing awareness in patients.

 Recruiting